dhruvpratapsingh/dhruvpratapsingh.github.io/_posts/2019-06-14-angular-amplify-1.md

 ---
-title: "3001: Angular Amplify - [Tooling] Automatic Formatting With Prettier & Husky"
+title: "3001: Angular Amplify - Auto-Format With Prettier & Husky"
 ---

 In this tutorial we will be installing Prettier & Husky to help us with code formatting.
 When we started migrating to Angular we had a lot to figure out and wanted to avoid wasting time on formatting changes.
 So we researched a bit and found two fantastic libraries.
 After 10k+ commits we still haven't asked anyone to fix formatting of their code in the code review channel, thanks to these amazing duos.